glassdimly/spacex-launches-nextjs/Notes.md

 Stuck with CSS w/ JS vars instead of moving to SASS.
 CSS got real messy.
 Would have preferred SASS.
 Link blue is a little off
 I made a custom prettier task in the root for speed.
+After re-reading the requirements, I see that the entire row doesn't link, just the link icon.
+However, I'm going to leave it as is because it showcases something cool.